What’s the difference between single & double (and triple) panel convectors?

 They usually comprise of one or two panels of grooved steel and a number of what are known as ‘convector fins’ (zig-zagged metal strips) – that you’ll find down the back or in-between these panels – to help increase the surface area.

-There’s nothing overly complicated about them and there are really only three main types of convector radiator to consider –
+There’s nothing overly complicated about them and there are really only four main types of convector radiator to consider –

 Single Panel Convector Radiators or Type 11 Convectors